divyumsinghal/divyumsinghal/README.md

 <a name="top"></a>
-I challenge you to a game of Tic-Tac-Toe.
+I invite you to engage in a round of Tic-Tac-Toe.
+Please allow a brief moment for all the emojis to load on this page, and then commence the game by clicking on the uppermost box.

-Give this page a few seconds to load all the emojis and then click the topmost box to start playing.
+The initial move will be made by X. To make your move, click on any of the nine boxes.

-Xs go first, click one of the nine boxes to make your move.
+_If, for any reason, the buttons are unresponsive, consider refreshing the page.
+Occasionally, GitHub may encounter difficulty with a large number of emojis._

-_If for some reason the buttons are not clickable, try reloading the page.
-Sometimes GitHub can't handle all of the emojis._
+You will assume the role of X, while I will take on the role of O.

 [Take me to the bottom](#bottom)